soilwise-he/SoilWise-documentation/tech/docs/technical_components/dashboard.md

 ## Data download & export

 A UI component could be made available as part of the SWR Catalogue application which facilitates access to subsets of data from a data download or API.
-A user selects the relevant featuretype/band, defines a spatial or attribute filter and selects an output format (or harmonised model).
+A user selects the relevant feature type/band, defines a spatial or attribute filter and selects an output format (or harmonised model).
 The component will process the data and notify the user when the result is available for download.
-The API-based data publication is described as part of [API'S](../apis/publication-apis.md).
+The API-based data publication is described as part of [APIs](../apis/publication-apis.md).